videlais/learning-ink-unity/_chapters/chapter9/index.md

 ![alt text](./ContinueConsole.png "Continue Console")

 In the above code example, the repeated uses of the **Continue()** method will load the story.
 The Console window will show "First chunk.", "Second chunk.", and then "Third chunk.".

+> **Note:** As of 2025, it's considered best practice to use `[SerializeField] private` fields instead of public fields for Unity Editor exposure.
+This encapsulates the data while still allowing Inspector access.

 ### **ContinueMaximally()**